operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 ### Operator authors & package maintainers

-Declarative config moves ownership and maintenance of the index into the hands of individual operator authors and package maintainers, giving them much more control over the contents of their index.
+File-based catalogs move ownership and maintenance of the index into the hands of individual operator authors and package maintainers, giving them much more control over the contents of their index.
 They no longer have to rely on the specific APIs available via an `opm` command that modifies an opaque database.
-Instead, they can use whatever tools fit their workflows to create and manipulate their declarative configs.
+Instead, they can use whatever tools fit their workflows to create and manipulate their catalogs.

 The general workflow for operator authors is:
 1. Initialize Package (once)